Advanced Aikido strategy offers you a systematic plan of action.

 Know the Area - is it known for street crime?
 Is there a lot of gang activity?
 Do buses and taxis go there after dark?
 Is it an area you should avoid entering?
 If it is, then don't go there.
 It's that simple.

 Expect The Unexpected - Wear shoes and clothing that are comfortable that allow you to move quickly.
-Carry only the essentials, travel with friends, have your mobile phone set with the speed dial set to emergency police support, 911, 999 etc.
+Carry only the essentials, travel with friends, have your mobile phone set with the speed dial set to emergency police support.

 Resist only to protect yourself from harm, not to protect your 'things'.

-Evade and Escape - When overwhelmed, you don't fight, you surrender, compromise, or run, if possible.
+Evade and Escape - When overwhelmed, don't fight, surrender, compromise, or run.
 Try to get a good lead and run towards lighted and crowded areas.

-Choose the Place of Battle - Never allow an assailant to take you to another location, as there's usually an ulterior motive, where they will have a greater advantage over you.
+Choose the Place of Battle - Never allow an assailant to take you to another location, as there's usually an ulterior motive, a greater advantage over you.